-- With automated risk assessment tools and a tested process, the IR team can quickly make notification decisions to meet deadlines in all applicable jurisdictions and avoid regulatory penalties.
+- With automated risk assessment tools and a tested process, the incident management team can quickly make notification decisions to meet deadlines in all applicable jurisdictions and avoid regulatory penalties.

-- An automated IR platform can also create the documentation that will be needed to mitigate regulatory and legal risks.
+- An automated incident management platform can also create the documentation that will be needed to mitigate regulatory and legal risks.